day8/lein-git-inject/README.md

 ```sh
 $ git describe --tags --dirty=-dirty
 ```
-Assuming that the latest tag in your repo was `version/1.0.4`, this command might output something like:
+Assuming that the latest tag in your branch was `version/1.0.4`, this command might output something like:
 ```sh
 version/1.0.4-3-g975b-dirty
 ```